 The Education Department’s Office for Civil Rights (OCR) has been the chief culprit, but the Department of Justice has played a role too.
 They have attacked free speech, demanding that school officials censor politically-incorrect speech.
-They have also pressured colleges to stack the deck against students accused of sexual harassment or assault by denying them the right to due process.
-The Obama administration has violated the Constitutional guarantee of equal protection by demanding racial quotas in school discipline and turning a blind eye to campus racial violence against whites.
 Study finds improved self-regulation in kindergartners who wait a year to enroll.
 A new study on the mental health effects of kindergarten enrollment ages found strong evidence that a one-year delay dramatically improves a child’s self-regulation abilities even into later childhood.

 According to the study co-authored by Stanford Graduate School of Education Professor Thomas Dee, children who started kindergarten a year later showed significantly lower levels of inattention and hyperactivity, which are jointly considered a key indicator of self regulation.
 The beneficial result was found to persist even at age 11.
+“We found that delaying kindergarten for one year reduced inattention and hyperactivity by 73 percent for an average child at age 11,” Dee said, “and it virtually eliminated the probability that an average child at that age would have an ‘abnormal,’ or higher-than-normal rating for the inattentive-hyperactive behavioral measure.”
+Staying focused, faring better.
 The Digital Age and Education of the Future.
 For some years I hear people discuss that education needs to transform and adapt to the Digital Age.

 In one way education has: I am told that so called MOOCs, Massive Open Online Courses, are a huge success.
 Classes from lecturers at (top) universities are freely available online.
 But this is traditional education distributed and made accessible in a modern form.
 The debate ought to focus on education for the jobs and skills of the future.
 The serious reason boys do worse than girls.
 160607151512.
 Given the difficult-to-digest subject matter in many STEM classrooms, educators have customarily relied on traditional lecture-based educational methods where they spend class time walking through content and then assign homework problems to supplement that learning.

 Liberal arts classrooms, on the other hand, often invert that structure.
-They task students with learning the material from a book outside the classroom and then turn class time into active discussion periods where they expand and develop what they've read.
 It’s lazy to blame video games for young men’s educational failures.
 Online video games are to blame for a decline in young men entering higher education.